Some coordinate transformations relevant to refractive indices: Experiment proposal

-Not only the Galilean-like transformation, Eqs.(18) and (19), but also the Lorentz-like transformation, Eqs.(21) and (22), reveal that the composite-velocity, $h_1$ , of relative motion has an influence on the coordinate transformations between the two coordinate systems, in the flat composite space $\mathbb{O}_U$ .
-This means that the velocity component and filter-potential component in the composite-velocity, $h_1$ , will impact directly the Galilean-like transformation and Lorentz-like transformation.
-Apparently, it is able to modify and improve the Sagnac experiment and Aharonov-Bohm experiment, verifying these conclusions with respect to the variable speed of light.
+Not only the Galilean-like transformation, Eqs.(61) and (62), but also the Lorentz-like transformation, Eqs.(63) and (64), reveal that the composite velocity, $g_{1(r)}$, of relative motion has an influence on the coordinate transformations between the two coordinate systems, in the flat composite space $\mathbb{O}_U$.
+This means that the velocity component and partial potential component in the composite velocity, $g_{1(r)}$ , will impact directly the Galilean-like transformation and Lorentz-like transformation.
+Apparently, it is able to modify and improve the Sagnac experiment and Aharonov-Bohm experiment, verifying these inferences with respect to the variable speed of light.

 In the existing Sagnac experiments, the relative speed between the two coordinate systems will exert an influence on the coordinate transformation.
-According to the preceding analysis, the filter-potential will also impact directly the coordinate transformation between the two coordinate systems.
-In other words, substituting the filter-potential for the velocity, the movement of interference fringes must also be occurred in the Sagnac experiments.
-Consequently, the existence of electromagnetic filter-potential can result in the movement of interference fringes, in terms of the Sagnac experiments without any relative speed in the rectilinear motion or curvilinear motion.
-Especially, we must contrast the Sagnac experiment subjected to the impact of electromagnetic filter-potential with that free of the electromagnetic filter-potential, distinguishing the movement of interference fringes.
-Up to now, each one of Sagnac experiments has never been verified under the influence of the electromagnetic filter-potential, so the paper appeals intensely to validate a few relevant experiments.
+According to the preceding analysis, the partial potential will also impact directly the coordinate transformation between the two coordinate systems.
+In other words, substituting the partial potential for the velocity, the movement of interference fringes must also be occurred in the Sagnac experiments.
+Consequently, the existence of partial electromagnetic potential can result in the movement of interference fringes, in terms of the Sagnac experiments without any relative speed in the rectilinear motion or curvilinear motion.
+Especially, we must contrast the Sagnac experiment subjected to the impact of partial electromagnetic potential with that free of the partial electromagnetic potential, distinguishing the movement of interference fringes.
+Up to now, the Sagnac experiments have never been verified under the influence of the partial electromagnetic potential, so the paper appeals intensely to validate a few relevant experiments.